zlogic/mendix-docs/content/en/docs/catalog/manage/curate.md

 ## Editing the Metadata of an App {#curate-application}

-The curate functions that are available for a selected service are to change **Data source**, **Application**, and **Authentication** details This section describes the application details that can be changed: changing owners or changing the application icon.
+The curate functions that are available for a selected service are to change **Service**, **Application**, and **Authentication** details This section describes the application details that can be changed: changing owners or changing the application icon.

-You can curate Application details from the **Application** tab as follows:
+You can curate application details from the **Application** tab as follows:

 1. Click **Edit** > **Application** tab.